[?] Subscribe To This Site

 • Gaunt appearance -bones appear to be just under the skin.
 This is particularly noticeable in the hip and back area, in the hands, around the collarbone, and in the face.

-Anorexia Nervosa Symptoms: Purging
+Anorexia Symptom Type: Purging

 _________________________